x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/enable-or-disable-sending-voice-messages.md

 5. Click **Save**.

-### Use the Shell to enable or prevent Outlook Voice Access users sending voice messages to users in the same dial plan
+### Use Exchange Online PowerShell to enable or prevent Outlook Voice Access users sending voice messages to users in the same dial plan

 This example enables Outlook Voice Access users associated with the UM dial plan named `MyUMDialPlan` to send voice messages to users associated with the same dial plan.

 ```
 Set-UMDialPlan -identity MyUMDialPlan -SendVoiceMsgEnabled $true
 ```

 This example prevents Outlook Voice Access users associated with the UM dial plan named `MyUMDialPlan` from sending voice messages to users associated with the same dial plan.

 ```
 Set-UMDialPlan -identity MyUMDialPlan -SendVoiceMsgEnabled $false